A Local’s Guide To Going Skiing in Jackson Hole, Wyoming

 Those looking for a road trip might choose to fly into the regional airport at Idaho Falls, about two hours west of Jackson Hole, or Salt Lake City International Airport, five hours south.
 You can also book a shuttle from Idaho Falls and Salt Lake City via Salt Lake City Express for about $80 round-trip or $125 round-trip, respectively.

 Jackson is also famous for its backcountry terrain, and there are over 3,000 acres of it.
-If you plan to head out the back gates, make sure you go with someone who can show you the ropes, and bring the proper gear.
+If you plan to head out the back gates, make sure you go with someone who can show you the ropes, and bring the proper gear for a backcountry ski trip.
 For a challenging and adventurous run, head out of Gate #3 after skiing down Rendezvous Bowl from the top of the tram.
 You’ll want to keep heading left to reconnect with the inbounds terrain around the middle of South Hoback.
 If you’re going “off the map,” allow extra time for hiking and bring a beacon, probe, and shovel.

 Mountain Modern Motel, a few blocks from Town Square, has rates in January averaging $125/night for double occupancy while its deluxe rooms have two queen beds with two platform bunks, sleeping six for around $190/night.
 The rooms are akin to mini studios with kitchenettes and ample room for ski gear.